Nicoljno/Semidefinite-relaxations-for-high-dimensional-entanglement-in-the-steering-scenario/README.md

 - **sic_steering_dNk.m**: Code used to compute the critical visibilities for the n-preparability of SIC assemblages when the measurements on Alice's side are projective.

-- **sic_steering_dNk.m**: Code used to compute the critical visibilities for the n-preparability of SIC assemblages in the case of non-projective measurements.
+- **sic_steering_dNk_POVM.m**: Code used to compute the critical visibilities for the n-preparability of SIC assemblages in the case of non-projective measurements.

 - **loc_fidelity_hierarchy.m**: Code used to solve the SDP relaxation for entanglement fidelity